nnicholas-c/MIT-6.100L-ps2/README.md

 # MIT-6.100L-ps2
-This is a hangman game created using instructions from Problem Set 2 in MIT-6.100L The game instructions are found under 'instructions.txt'
+This is a hangman game created using instructions from Problem Set 2 in MIT-6.100L \n The game instructions are found under 'instructions.txt'